 -EMDR therapy which is extremely effective for traumatic events you have lived through.

 -Faith based therapy (prayer, meditation, scripture study).

 -Hard work therapy.
 Hard work helps increase confidence and self reliance.

-–Addiction recovery therapy—this is a great free service for those with addictions and most of us have one or a few.
-Addictions could be to porn, food, drugs, shopping, alcohol, co-dependencies, etc.
+–Addiction recovery therapy—this is a great free service for those with addictions.
+Addictions could be to porn, food, drugs (illegal and legal), shopping, alcohol, co-dependencies, etc.